A complex-linear reformulation of Hamilton-Jacobi theory and emergent quantum structure: Discussion and Outlook

 At the level of ensemble dynamics, this functional equation shares the same structural ingredients as the nonrelativistic point-particle case, now formulated on an infinite-dimensional configuration space.
 This observation suggests that a minimal complex embedding of the form $\psi[\phi,t] = R[\phi,t]\,e^{iS[\phi,t]/\kappa}$ may be introduced in close analogy with the finite-dimensional setting.

-While a detailed analysis is beyond the scope of the present work, the formal similarity indicates that the coupled HJ and continuity equations may admit a linear Schr\"odinger-type reorganization at the ensemble level.
+While a detailed analysis is beyond the scope of the present work, the formal similarity indicates that the coupled HJ and continuity equations may admit a linear Schr\"odinger-type reorganization at the ensemble level, as illustrated in the scalar-field case in~\cite{Zhang:2026pde}.
 Similar considerations are expected to apply to more general classical field configurations admitting an HJ formulation.
 If the amplitude $R$ carries additional internal indices, the same construction naturally accommodates representation-valued wavefunctionals $\psi^{A}=R^{A}e^{iS/\kappa}$, hinting at a possible extension to systems with spin or other internal structure.

 General relativity also admits an HJ formulation \cite{DeWitt1967,Kuchar:1991qf}; however, its constraint structure and diffeomorphism symmetry render any direct extension of the present analysis nontrivial.
 Nevertheless, the minimal complexification mechanism isolates which elements of quantum structure arise from the most primitive features of classical ensemble flow, offering potential guidance in regimes---such as black-hole interiors, cosmological singularities, or strongly curved backgrounds---where standard quantization procedures are difficult to apply.